Fuel injection – A science in itself.

 You may think that an engine and its fuel injection is a simple thing, right?
 You simply add fuel, set it on fire, and the magic starts to happen.
 The wheels turn and off you go!
 It sounds simple enough if you oversimplify it like that.
 Unfortunately, we are not working with a steam engine.
 An apparent simple thing such as fuel injection (getting fuel into the engine) is actually a science in itself.
 The way this happens will have a big influence on the engine’s power production and fuel consumption.
 All the while, the manufacturer has to stay within the pollution limits that emissions laws demand.

 The good old carburetor

-In the distant past, the method of administering the fuel was by way of the good old carburettor.
+In the distant past, the method of administering the fuel was by way of the good old carburetor.
 It was a purely mechanical device that you could find on top of the engine’s intake manifold.
-To illustrate, at explainthatstuff.com, they give the following summary of how the carburetor works.
+At explainthatstuff.com, they give the following summary of how the carburetor works.
 The points refer to the numbering in the picture.
 If you want to read more about this topic, visit them here.

 How it works:

-3) In the centre of the tube, the air is forced through a narrow kink called a venturi.
+- In the center of the tube, the air is forced through a narrow kink called a venturi.
 This makes it speed up and causes its pressure to drop.

-The carburettor atomises the liquid fuel through a system of tubes and jets.
-It further adds a fine fuel spray to the passing intake air to feed the engine a fuel/air mixture.
+The carburetor atomises the liquid fuel through a system of tubes and jets.
+It adds a fine fuel spray to the passing intake air to feed the engine a fuel/air mixture.
 This mixture must be an appropriate richness so that it can burn to the correct extent within the cylinders.
 Because the fuel vapour dispenses from a central place, it was difficult to carefully meter it out per cylinder.
-In practice, however, each cylinder didn’t always get the same amount of fuel.
+In practice, each cylinder did not always get the same amount of fuel.